 Hawthorn Primary School values the important role that parents/carers play in their child's education.
-Parents/carers are always informed when their child is placed on the SEN register and the graduated response, outlined in the Code of Practice (2014), is explained to them.
-Parent Partnership Service information is also given.
-They are fully involved in the review proves.
-Interpreters are arranged for parents who require translation during meetings.
+Parents/carers are always informed when their child is placed on the SEN register and the graduated response, outlined in the SEN Code of Practice (2014), is explained to them.
+Newcastle Special Educational Needs and Disabilities Information, Advice and Support Service (SENDIASS) provides information, advice and support at any stage of a child or young person's education and provides independent support for families in the process of getting an Education Health and Care Plan.
+Parents/carers are fully involved in the review process.
+Interpreters can be arranged for those who require translation during meetings.
 Written information is in accessible formats and sufficient notice is given for meetings to enable parents/carers time to prepare.
-Our Family Support Coordinator, Lorraine Shields, is proactive in supporting parents in a variety of ways including home visits, liaising with agencies, organising activities and facilitating and delivering training.
-The Early Help Plan is used to coordinate support for children and their families who have a range of needs.
+Our Family Support Coordinator, Lorraine Shields, is proactive in supporting parents/carers in a variety of ways including home visits, liaising with agencies, organising activities and facilitating and delivering training.
+The Early Help Plan is used to coordinate support for pupils and their families who have a range of needs.